latesh/iq_tutorials/ros_intro.md

 rostopic echo /mavros/global_position/local
 ```

-In the following tutorials we will be accessing the data on these topics in our c++ programs.
+In the following tutorials we will be accessing the data on these topics in our C++ programs.
 To see the type of message being published run
 ```
 rostopic list -v /mavros/global_position/local
 ```